ddavvID/Assignment/README.md

 # Assignment

-To Launch app, find out the page and screentshot, the quit.
+To Launch app, find out the page and screentshot, then quit.